Entropy4/NonLin-Regression-in-3D/README.md

 #
 Code logic adapted from a currently-ongoing (as of 17-06-2020) astrophysics research paper being co-authored by op
 #
-Proper deliberation of the implementation and derivation of the solution approach can be found in the Word file "Approach to solution.docx"
+Proper deliberation of the implementation and derivation of the solution approach can be found in the Word file "Approach to solution_3Param.docx"